Preferred admissions

 Academic standing

-To maintain your preferred admission status, you must have a minimum overall 3.0 GPA at the time of your application to UMSI and be in good academic standing until you enroll.
+To maintain your preferred admission status, you must have a minimum overall 3.0 GPA at the time of your application to UMSI and be in good academic standing until you start the program.

 Credits